AnirudhVijayaraghavan/laravel-blog-app/README.md

-# shorty.anirudhvijay.xyz
+# blogger.anirudhvijay.xyz
 <hr>

-## A simple URL shortener built on Laravel to try out some system design concepts.
+## A simple blogging website built on Laravel to try out some system design concepts.

-### This site is hosted live at : https://shorty.anirudhvijay.xyz.
-Be sure to check out my other blogging app at : https://blogger.anirudhvijay.xyz
+### This site is hosted live at : https://blogger.anirudhvijay.xyz.
+Be sure to check out my URL Shortening app at : https://shorty.anirudhvijay.xyz

 <hr>